Bronx man rejected multiple times for lifesaving cancer surgery

 THE BRONX, N.Y.
-(PIX11) — It’s been heartbreak after heartbreak for a Bronx family after a father, who was diagnosed with a rare cancer, has been denied by his insurance company three times for what they say is a lifesaving operation.
+(WPIX) – A New York family has been repeatedly disappointed after a father, who is diagnosed with a rare form of cancer, was denied by his insurance company three times for what they say is a life-saving operation.

 Despite the denials, they’re not losing hope — but they say time is running out for Anthony Di Laura.

-“I’m sitting here and I’m suffering,” Di Laura told PIX11 News in an exclusive interview.
+“I’m sitting here and I’m suffering,” Di Laura told Nexstar’s WPIX in an exclusive interview.
 “Every day is a battle.”

 “It originated as a tumor in the appendix and then spread to additional abdominal organs,” Cucullo said.

-Mucin developed in Di Laura’s stomach, so he had major surgery to remove the stomach organs infected.
+Mucin developed in Di Laura’s stomach, so he had major surgery to remove the infected stomach organs.
 Still, the cancer did not go away.
 Chemotherapy did not heal him either.

-What makes the journey even more difficult is that Di Laura’s family said he has been approved for a lifesaving surgery by doctors at Cleveland Clinic in Ohio, but their insurance has denied the multi-organ transplant three times.
+Di Laura’s family said he has been approved for a lifesaving surgery by doctors at Cleveland Clinic in Ohio, yet their insurance has denied the multi-organ transplant three times.

 “How is this possible?”
 Di Laura questioned.
 “We were approved for all the testing at the clinic to lead up to the transplant.”